Attractive Nuisance: What It Is and Why You Should Care

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Attractive nuisances are features on your property that are enticing to children to use, with or without permission, that pose safety hazards.
+Attractive nuisances are features on your property or household items that are enticing to children to use, with or without permission, and that pose safety hazards.
+Common examples include pools, trampolines, treehouses, hot tubs, ladders, tools and construction equipment, fountains, wells, stairs, appliances, and unsecured weapons.

-If you have an attractive nuisance on your property, you’re subject to legal action if a child is injured due to the attractive nuisance, whether they’re invited guests or trespassing on your property.[1]
+If you have an attractive nuisance on your property, you’re subject to legal action if a child is injured due to the attractive nuisance, whether they’re invited guests or children on your property.[1]

-As a homeowner, you’re responsible for providing a safe environment and taking the necessary steps to prevent children from accessing attractive nuisances on your property.
+As a homeowner, you’re responsible for providing a safe environment and taking reasonable precautions to prevent children from accessing attractive nuisances on your property.

 Find Affordable Home Insurance